-Chief Inspector Morag Stewart is the Area Commander for Glasgow North West.
+Chief Inspector Morag Lister is the Area Commander for Glasgow North West.
 She is responsible for the daily management of policing, and making sure outcomes within the Local Policing Plan are delivered.

 She is supported by Inspector Edward Seery, who has responsibility for the Local Problem Solving teams.
 Both Morag and Edward are based at Glasgow North West Police Station.

 Drumchapel and Anniesland includes the areas of Drumchapel, Blairdardie, Temple and High Knightswood.
 It is home to a very large post-war council housing estate in Drumchapel, as well as older and more recent housing, local amenities and shops.